-- To promote the efficiency and effectiveness of other registered charities by providing and maintaining facilities to house the operations of other registered charities, including WE Charity. - To receive and maintain a fund or funds and to apply all or part of the principal and income therefrom, from time to time, to qualified donees as defined in subsection 149.1(1) of the Canadian Income Tax Act.
+- To promote the efficiency and effectiveness of other registered charities by providing and maintaining facilities to house the operations of other registered charities, including WE Charity Canada. - To receive and maintain a fund or funds and to apply all or part of the principal and income therefrom, from time to time, to qualified donees as defined in subsection 149.1(1) of the Canadian Income Tax Act.

-Subsequent to year end, the Foundation applied to the Canada Revenue Agency with a proposed amendment to its purposes and activities to permit charitable activities in developing nations.
+During 2022, the Foundation applied to the Canada Revenue Agency with a proposed amendment to its purposes and activities to permit charitable activities in developing nations.
+The Certificate of Amendment was issued June 9, 2023.
+(Note 3)